Hugo-pao/Finance-for-big-data/README.md

 instance.packageItemByDistributor(42)
 ```
 ## Distributor sells packaged chocolate to manufacturer
 The function takes two arguments.
 The UPC and the price.
-Before, the distributor bought the raw materials for 20000, so naturally, the distributor wants to be compensated for his efforts.
+The distributor makes quite the large margin :)
 ```
 instance.sellItemByDistributor(42, 30000)
 ```